3 Key Strategies For Paying Less Taxes In Brooklyn

 This means you can reduce your taxable income by the amount you contribute to the account.

-For example, if you earn $150,000 in a year and contribute $20,000 to your 401(k), you will only be taxed on $130,000 of your income.
+For instance, if you earn $150,000 in a year and contribute $20,000 to your 401(k), you will be taxed on only $130,000 of your income.

 2. Withdrawals are taxed as ordinary income: